icaroagostino/BD/test.md

----
-title: "Document Instructions for Visiting Researchers at BIBA"
+# Document Instructions for Visiting Researchers at BIBA
-author: "Ícaro Agostino, Satie Takeda and Eike Broda"
+Ícaro Agostino, Satie Takeda and Eike Broda

-date: "09/12/2019"
-output: html_document
----
+09/12/2019
 ***
 ## **Objective**